-Blood tests to evaluate liver function are done.
+Blood tests to determine how well the liver is functioning and whether it is damaged (liver function tests) are done.
 They can indicate whether the liver is inflamed and often help doctors distinguish hepatitis due to alcohol abuse from that due to a virus.
-Blood tests help doctors identify which hepatitis virus is causing the infection.
+Blood tests are done to help doctors identify which hepatitis virus is causing the infection.
 These tests can detect parts of the viruses or specific antibodies produced by the body to fight the viruses.

 As with most vaccines, protection requires allowing a number of weeks for the vaccine to reach its full effect as the immune system gradually creates antibodies against the particular virus.

 If people who have not been vaccinated are exposed to hepatitis A virus, they can be given an injection of an antibody preparation called standard immune globulin.
 It prevents infection or decreases its severity.
 However, the amount of protection it provides varies, and the protection is only temporary.

 If people who have not been vaccinated are exposed to hepatitis B virus, they are given hepatitis B immune globulin and are vaccinated.
 Hepatitis B immune globulin contains antibodies to hepatitis B, which help the body fight the infection.
 This preparation prevents symptoms or decreases their severity, although it is unlikely to prevent infection.
-Some people need a booster dose of the vaccine.
+Some people, such as those with a weakened immune system or those being treated with hemodialysis, may need a booster dose of the vaccine.

 No vaccines against hepatitis C or D virus are available.
 However, vaccination against hepatitis B virus also reduces the risk of infection with hepatitis D virus.